2018 and 2019 Online Course Offerings

-Expand your knowledge by taking online courses in the Humanitarian Action Leadership (HAL) graduate certificate program that are open to all students.
-In addition to individual courses, the HAL program offers an 18 semester hour online graduate certificate that can be completed in as little as 15 months.
+Expand your knowledge by taking online courses in the Humanitarian Action Leadership (HAL) graduate program that are open to all students.
 Coursework is applicable for mid-career and entry-level individuals and cohorts.

 This course explores management needs through each phase of the project life-cycle, from initiating, planning, performing, and closing projects.
 Projects are often funded differently than ongoing operations, thus special consideration is given to funding streams, grant writing and the effect of projects on overall organizational work.
 Secondly, this course is designed to prepare students to perform qualitative and quantitative program evaluations.
 The course format is participatory, experiential and adaptive.
 Students will conduct an actual professional assignment either in project planning or evaluation of an on-going program.

 Instructor: Ann Hershberger with consultant Randall Puljek Shank